A shrinkage-thresholding Metropolis adjusted Langevin algorithm for Bayesian variable selection: Introduction

-In this paper, we introduce a new MCMC algorithm, called Shrinkage-Thresholding MALA (STMALA), designed to sample sparse regression vectors by jointly sampling a model and a regression vector in this model.
-This algorithm, which is a transdimensional MCMC method, relies on MALA (see \cite{roberts:tweedie:1996b}).
-The proposal distribution of MALA is based on the computation of the gradient of the logarithm of the target distribution.
-In order to both deal with a non-differentiable target posterior distribution and to actually set some components to zero, we propose to combine MALA with a shrinkage-thresholding operator by: \begin{enumerate}[-] \item computing a noisy gradient step involving the term of the logarithm of the target distribution which is continuously differentiable; \item then applying a shrinkage-thresholding operator to ensure sparsity and shrink small values of the regression parameters toward zero. \end{enumerate} Such an algorithm is motivated by Bayesian variable selection with non-smooth priors.
-This algorithm can perform global moves from one model to a rather distant other one, which allows to explore efficiently high dimensional spaces (in comparison to local move algorithms).
-The geometric ergodicity of this new algorithm is proved for a large class of target distributions.
-To our knowledge, it is the first result providing a rate of convergence for a transdimensional MCMC algorithm (like RJMCMC and MCC); usually, only Harris recurrence is proved, see \cite{roberts:rosenthal:2006}.
+In this paper, we introduce a novel algorithm, the Shrinkage-Thresholding Metropolis-Adjusted Langevin Algorithm (STMALA) to perform sparse regression in high dimensional models.
+This algorithm might be seen as a trans-dimensional MCMC method relying on the MALA algorithm (see \cite{roberts:tweedie:1996b}).
+The proposal distribution in the STMALA algorithm goes as follows: \begin{itemize} \item compute a noisy gradient step of the logarithm of the smooth part of the target distribution; \item apply a shrinkage-thresholding operator to ensure sparsity and to shrink values of the regression parameters toward zero; \item use an accept-reject step to guarantee the convergence to the correct target distribution. \end{itemize} Each iteration of the STMALA algorithm may be seen as a randomized version of the Shrinkage-Thresholding algorithm (see~\cite{beck:teboulle:2009}) to guide variable selection.
+The Shrinkage-Thresholding algorithm (and its accelerated version FISTA) is one of the most effective method to solve sparse inverse problems.
+Our intuition is that a single iteration of the Shrinkage-Thresholding algorithm (with some additional noise added to ensure irreducibility) is a sensible way to visit collection of models.
+This intuition is supported both by very promising experimental results obtained in a variety of challenging situations and by some theoretical results.
+In particular, we have established the geometric ergodicity of the STMALA algorithm for a large class of target distributions.
+To our best knowledge, it is the first result providing a rate of convergence for a trans-dimensional MCMC algorithm (like RJMCMC and MCC); usually, only Harris recurrence is proved, see \cite{roberts:rosenthal:2006}.

+Our algorithm is closely related to the proximal MCMC algorithm of \cite{pereyra:2015}; the main difference stems from the fact that our algorithm is designed to sample jointly the models and their parameters, whereas \cite{pereyra:2015} is a method to sample from high-dimensional posterior distributions with sparsity inducing priors.

 This paper is organized as follows.
 STMALA and its application to Bayesian variable selection is described in Section~\ref{sec:PMALA}.
-Different implementations are proposed in Section~\ref{sec:PMALA:variants}.
-The geometric ergodicity of this new sampler is addressed in Section~\ref{sec:ergodicity}.
+The geometric ergodicity of the STMALA algorithm is addressed in Section~\ref{sec:ergodicity}.
 Numerical experiments on simulated and real data sets to assess the performance of STMALA are given in Section~\ref{sec:exp}.
-Finally, all the proofs are postponed to Section~\ref{PMALA:sec:proofs}.
+All the proofs are postponed to Section~\ref{PMALA:sec:proofs}.